grafana/agent/docs/flow/reference/components/prometheus.scrape.md

 ## Exported fields

-`metrics.scrape` does not export any fields that can be referenced by other components.
+`prometheus.scrape` does not export any fields that can be referenced by other components.

 ## Component health

-`metrics.scrape` will only be reported as unhealthy when given an invalid configuration.
+`prometheus.scrape` will only be reported as unhealthy when given an invalid configuration.

 ## Debug information

-`metrics.scrape` reports the status of the last scrape for each configured scrape job on the component's debug endpoint.
+`prometheus.scrape` reports the status of the last scrape for each configured scrape job on the component's debug endpoint.

 ### Debug metrics

-`metrics.scrape` does not expose any component-specific debug metrics.
+`prometheus.scrape` does not expose any component-specific debug metrics.